 The "HALF-Life" Model

-After evaluating a record series in each of these four categories, in most cases you will have a good sense of how long the record series should be kept.
+After evaluating a record series or node of your file plan in each of these four categories, in most cases you will have a good sense of how long the records should be kept.

 The Robek Model